 Caroline Byrd comes to the Greater Yellowstone Coalition with a rich history in conservation and outdoor work throughout the West, including 14 years with The Nature Conservancy in Montana and Colorado.
 As Western Montana program director for The Nature Conservancy in Missoula, she worked on the Montana Legacy Project and the Blackfoot Community Project — two landscape-scale conservation efforts in which the Conservancy purchased and protected about 400,000 acres of Plum Creek Timber lands in and around the Crown of the Continent region.
 Before her tenure in Missoula, Caroline was TNC’s Southwest Colorado program manager in Telluride, Colo.
 Prior to her time with TNC, she was a staff attorney and the Greater Yellowstone program director for the Wyoming Outdoor Council in Lander.
 Also in Lander, for many years she led National Outdoor Leadership School courses in leadership and outdoor skills in the Rocky Mountains, Southwest deserts, North Cascades, Canada, Alaska and East Africa.
 She also directed Earlham College’s Kenya program as well as the school’s Southwest Field Semester.
 Caroline has served on the boards of the Blackfoot Challenge and High Country News.
 She also worked seasonally for the Forest Service as a wilderness ranger and trail crew in Wyoming and Alaska.
 She has several mountaineering highpoints to her name, including being the first woman to climb the Northwest Buttress of Denali and as a member of the first American women’s expedition to climb an 8,000-meter peak (Cho Oyu) without oxygen or Sherpa support.
 Throughout her career, Caroline has worked with a wide array of partners and communities to come to long-term conservation solutions.
 She has an undergraduate degree in environmental studies and anthropology from the University of California-Santa Cruz, a master’s degree in environmental studies from the University of Montana, and a law degree from the University of Montana School of Law.

-Barb joined the Greater Yellowstone Coalition in December, 2004 as our Community Outreach Director and now serves as our Montana Director, working primarily to protect and restore the public lands of southwest Montana.
+Barb joined the Greater Yellowstone Coalition in December, 2004 as our Community Outreach Director and now serves as our Montana Conservation Coordinator, working primarily to protect and restore the public lands of southwest Montana.

 Executive Office Manager